facultyai/sbt-houserules/README.md

 # sbt-houserules

-Share common settings for SBT projects in Faculty.
+SBT plugin to share common settings for Scala projects at Faculty.

-The idea is this plugin should be applicable to all scala repositories (not just microservices) and should be orthogonal to `sherlockml-base`.

 ## Features